lwu1822/fourWsFrontend/README.md

-6. Build a local frotend server: npm install -g serve serve -s build
+6. Build a local frotend server: npm install -g serve

+serve -s build

+Alternatively, you can build using Jekyll: `bundle exec jekyll serve -H 0.0.0.0 -P 5000`

 7. Access the application:
 - http://localhost:5000 or the appropriate port number